dagger/dagger/docs/learn/107-kubernetes.md

 `kube/todoapp.cue` faces these changes:

-- `suffix`, a random string for a unique tag name
 - `repository`, source code of the app to build.
 It needs to have a Dockerfile
 - `registry`, URI of the registry to push to
 - `image`, build of the image